mananahmed/workshops/WatW.md

 - [Center for Study of Muslim Societies](http://csms.columbia.edu)

 ## Format
-The workshop panels move from the Himalayas to the Sea.
-Each panel consists of two presenters who will each present for 20 or so minutes.
-Each panel will be an hour.
+The workshop consists of four panels and a roundtable.
+Each panel will be an hour, and will address one key area of expertise from melting glaciers, to floods, to displacement and finally to the rising sea water.
+Each panel will thus consists of two presenters who will each present for 20 or so minutes on their current, on-going research.
 The intent is to put into direct conversation a climate scientist with a social scientist; a climate activist and a policy expert.
-The participants will share their presentation or deck w/ their interlocuter in advance of the workshop and we expect the panel to reflect that engagement.
-We will seek to publish the presentations as short-essays.
+The participants will share their presentation or deck w/ their co-panelist in advance of the workshop and we expect the panel to reflect that engagement.
+The final roundtable will be a chance for the audience and the workshop to reflect together.
+We will seek to publish the presentations as short-essays in an online fora.

 ## Schedule: April 7th, 2023

 ### Melt (10:30-11:30)
+- Chair:
-- Jawairia Ahmad & Karine Gagné
+- Panelists: TBD & Karine Gagné

 ### Flood (12:30-1:30pm)
+- Chair: Kavita Sivaramakrishnan
-- Amita Baviskar & Hung T. T. Nguyen
+- Panelists: Amita Baviskar & Hung T. T. Nguyen

 ### Displacement (1:45-2:45pm)
+- Chair: Manan Ahmed
-- Marvi Mazhar & Elif Ayhan
+- Panelists: Marvi Mazhar & TBD

 ### Sea (3:00-4:00pm)
+- Chair: TBD
 - Adam Sobel & Sunil Amrith

 ### Concluding Roundtable with all Participants (4:00-4:30pm)